Dawn Staley's Success and Achievements in Timeline

 In 2011, Dawn Staley was voted by fans as one of the top 15 players in the 15-year history of the WNBA.

-2012: Inducted into Women's Basketball Hall of Fame
+2012: Induction into the Women's Basketball Hall of Fame

 In 2012, Dawn Staley was inducted into the Women's Basketball Hall of Fame.

-2013: Inducted into Naismith Memorial Basketball Hall of Fame
+2013: Induction into the Naismith Memorial Basketball Hall of Fame

 In 2013, Dawn Staley was inducted into the Naismith Memorial Basketball Hall of Fame.

-In 2014, Dawn Staley served as head coach to the U17 Team and won gold medals at the U18 Americas Championship.
+In 2014, Dawn Staley served as head coach to the U17 Team, winning gold medals at the U18 Americas Championship.

-In 2016, Dawn Staley served as an assistant coach under Geno Auriemma for the Summer Olympics in Rio de Janeiro, Brazil, helping Team USA win their sixth straight gold medal in women's basketball.
+In 2016, Dawn Staley served as an assistant coach under Geno Auriemma for Team USA at the Rio de Janeiro Olympics, where the team secured their sixth consecutive gold medal in women's basketball.

-In the 2016-17 season, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row and advanced to the second Final Four in school history.
+In 2016, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row, and advanced to the second Final Four in school history.

 2017: First NCAA National Championship